 Absorption is additive, so the total absorption is simply the sum of all partial absorptions.
-And the partial absorption for gases that have spectral lines can be calculated as a sum over the absorption of each spectral line, plus some more or less empirical continuum terms.
+The partial absorption for gases can be calculated as a sum over the absorption of each spectral line, plus some more or less empirical continuum terms or over empirical absorption cross section.